kaikaic1998/Unified_Action_Recognition_System/README.md

 Input media is first input into the first layer where the system detect, track all human in a frame and produce a set of keypoints for each of them.

-As long as each set is filled with 20 keypoints, then is fed into the Action Recognition layer to predict an action label for each set of keypoints, hence, a label for a tracked human.
-This oepration is realized by using sliding window method, enabling real-time action recognition.
+As long as each set is filled with 20 keypoints, then is fed into the Action Recognition layer to predict an action label for each set of keypoints, hence, one label for one tracked human.
+This oepration is realized by using the sliding window method, enabling real-time action recognition.

 <p align="center">
 <img src="./assets/System_Architecture.jpg" width=100% class="center">